In search of an S&P upgrade, India got a shock

 PRAY FOR RAIN

-Everyone from the finance minister to the central bank governor agree the most urgent step is to cut subsidies on fuel, especially diesel, which some officials say will happen in May.
+Everyone from the finance minister to the RBI governor agree the most urgent step is to cut subsidies on fuel, especially diesel, which some officials say will happen in May.
 But the move is unpopular with the opposition and the government's coalition partners and has long been delayed.

 Officials said India plans to take incremental steps to support projected growth and trim its fiscal deficit to 5.1 percent in the current year while - as one minister put it - "praying for good rainfalls and stable crude oil prices".